Italian Caprese cake is the BEST gluten-free chocolate cake ever created! Fudgy, rich and incredibly easy to make with simple ingredients.

 If you’re looking for an easy dessert recipe for novice bakers or to make with the kids, this is the one.

-Here are the step-by-step recipe pictures, to make this Caprese chocolate cake even easier to prepare.
+Here are the step-by-step recipe pictures, to make this cake recipe even easier to prepare.

 Place the chocolate chunks and the butter into the top of a double boiler or a heatproof bowl set over a saucepan of simmering water.
 Cook, stirring occasionally until melted, 2 to 3 minutes.